paulanavarretec/RecSys-Tarea1/README.md

 > Written with [StackEdit](https://stackedit.io/).
 # RecSys-Tarea1

-Recommender System algorithms for a beer selling platform Instructions for replication of experiments.
+Instructions for replication of experiments for recommender algorithms for a beer selling platform.

 Here you will find all the replication instructions for the experiments detailed in repo.

  ## Downloading the Data
-First, download the following files:
+These are the data files:

  1. [ **training_data.txt:**
 ](https://github.com/paulanavarretec/RecSys-Tarea1/blob/master/training_data.txt.csv)